krinkin/duckuments/docs/atoms_80_fall2017_info/30_class_journal_ETH.md

 The next step for the students is to do the onboarding instructions in [](#first-steps-for-students).

+### Material presented in class

+The slides we showed:

+- Autonomy overview
+- Autonomous mobility on demand
+- Plan / logistics
+- Modern robotic systems

 ### Pointers to reading materials

 TODO:

+### Questions and answers

+Q: How big are groups going to be?

+A:

+Q: What is the level of the class?

+A:

 ## Mon Sep 2?: Lecture on system architectures {status=draft}